tyuhgf/spheres/README.md

 #
-Tool for working with sphere triangulations based on Sage, Bistellar, ...
+Tool for working with sphere triangulations.
+Can be used to calculate first Pontryagin class of a combinatorial manifold.

 ## Testing
 For all tests: